fiffty-50/openPilotLog/README.md

 # openPilotLog

 Welcome to openPilotLog, the free and open source airline pilot logbook application!
+You can find the latest release [here](https://github.com/fiffty-50/openPilotLog/releases).
+Please not that this is still an early testing version.

 ## Tl;dr